skip-mev/skip-go-registry/scripts/config-validator/README.md

     ```
     Replace `<path/to/your/file.json>` with the actual path to the `chain.json`, `assetlist.json`, `groups.json`, or `group_assets.json` file you want to test.

-    The script will automatically detect the file type, determine if a chain is Initia, and run the appropriate detailed validation script (`validate-initia.ts`, `validate-general.ts`, etc.).
+    The script will automatically detect the file type, determine if a chain is Initia, and run the appropriate validation script (`validate-initia.ts` or `validate-schema.ts` with the correct arguments).